ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 * Adding ESXi servers to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * For the edge services cluster, you cannot add or remove ESXi servers.
 * For existing instances with vSphere 6.7u1, you can add ESXi servers with either vSphere 6.7u1 or vSphere 6.7u3.
 * Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you don't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * A vCenter Server instance with NFS storage must have at least three ESXi servers (for NSX-T™) or two ESXi servers (for NSX-V™).
 Each of the non-default clusters can be expanded to have up to 59 ESXi servers.
 * A vCenter Server instance with vSAN™ storage must have at least four ESXi servers.
 * If your initial cluster has vSAN storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.